August 21, 2016, Twenty-first Sunday of Ordinary Time

 The Hebrews addressed in our second reading were Jewish converts to Christ.
 They suffered because they were cut off from the dear religious comforts of their past, and were persecuted.
 The author interprets these trials as discipline given by a loving parent.

 Saint Luke's audience were somewhat sophisticated pagan converts to Christ.
 They wondered how their new religion developed from the long-exclusive Judaism.
-Luke recalls some saying of Jesus that address that question.
+Luke recalls some sayings of Jesus that address that question.

 The Historical Situation: Almost everything changed for the Lord's chosen people when many of them were taken off into Exile in 587 B.C.E.
 They returned around 540.
 The third part of the book of the Prophet Isaiah, chapters 56-66, was written in that situation, returning exiles trying to put everything back together in Jerusalem.